-"It was a good experience but once I sold it to Naspers, for the time that I spent with them, it [became] a sort of corporate setup.
-I realised that it was a nice story to tell and it all worked out really well, but was this really [what's] best for the business?
-I'm not sure, but when I look back on that journey, I enjoyed it and it was a good learning curve."
+“It was a good experience but once I sold it to Naspers, for the time that I spent with them for another year, it went into a sort of corporate setup, and then I realised it was a nice story to tell and it all worked out really well, but was this really the best for the business?
+I’m not sure, but when I look back on that journey I enjoyed it and it was a good learning curve.”

 4. Get To Work!

-"There is no substitute for hard work.
-I think a lot of people get into the entrepreneurial space because they want the freedom and they want to feel like they don’t have a boss, but they don’t realise with that comes all the responsibility of you having to provide and make the effort to make it happen."
+“There is no substitute for hard work.
+I think a lot of people get into the entrepreneurial space because they want the freedom and they want to feel like you don’t have a boss but they don’t realise with that comes all the responsibility of you having to provide and make the effort to make it happen,” he says.

 5. Focus On Solving Pain Points

-"Solving a need is the big thing.
-That's what my business partner and I are about everyday.
+“Solving a need is the big thing, so finding a problem and working a solution.
+And that’s what me and my business partner are about everyday.
 What is the problem and how do we solve it?
 And overriding that is customer satisfaction and experience.
-I just want to make it as good and easy as possible and to use technology to leverage that, so that's what we're essentially doing on a day to day basis."
+I just want to make it as good and easy as possible and to use technology to leverage that, so that’s what we’re essentially doing on a day to day basis.”

 6. Remain Passionate

-"When it's not a passion and it's just a job, it's going to destroy your creativity.
-When you're not getting out of bed and you're not excited about what you're doing, that's going to destroy you.
-I think with a lot of entrepreneurs they try to have a passion, but maybe running a business is something they don't enjoy that much.
-Running the business takes over and then they don't enjoy what they signed up to do in the first place."
+“When it’s not a passion and just a job, that is going to destroy your creativity.
+When you’re not getting out of bed and you’re not excited about what you’re doing, that’s going to destroy you.
+I think with a lot of entrepreneurs they’re trying to have a certain passion, but maybe running a business is something they don’t enjoy that much.
+Running the business takes over and then they don’t enjoy what they signed up to do in the first place.”

 7. Focus On One Thing At A Time

-"For me coming from a chartered accounting background, it’s all about structure and that’s how I go about doing everything.
+“For me it’s very structured so coming from a chartered accounting background, it’s all about structure and that’s how I go about doing everything.

 “Like the analogy of eating an elephant one bite at a time, it’s really important to identify one key area that needs to be focused on.
 For me when I started Lulalend one of the key areas was access to funding.
 We ourselves could only provide SMEs with access to funding if we ourselves had funding.”